-Treatment for Lung Cancer
+Treatment Information for Lung Cancer

-Types of Treatment for Lung Cancer
+Surgery for Lung Cancer

 - Sleeve resection

 Systemic chemotherapy means that medication is used throughout the whole body.
 In this process, the chemo medication used can’t distinguish between healthy and cancerous cells and attacks the entire body.
 In intraoperative chemotherapy, chemo is applied directly to areas where surgeons have operated and removed tumors.
 Ultimately, this relieves some of the discomforts that systemic chemotherapy can cause.
+Common chemotherapy medications include:

+Radiation therapy types can be used in combination with surgery in early stages or as palliative care in advanced stages.
 When treating SCLC or NSCLC, oncologists can use radiation to shrink tumors and kill cancerous cells.
 External beam radiation therapy (EBRT), the most common form of radiation, involves a concentrated beam to target the tumors without affecting the surrounding area.
 EBRT is divided into small sessions lasting only a few minutes, several times a week for several weeks (as determined by a specialist).
 However, newer techniques can be used and affect the number of sessions a patient goes through.
 These techniques include: